PEPCON disaster: Fire and explosions

 USDOL also reported that there was strong evidence of a natural gas fire prior to the second explosion at the northeast edge of the plant within a 6 × 200 ft narrow band of soft sand.
 The leading edge of this sandbar was located approximately 1100 ft from the batch dryer building.

 USFA reported that there were a total of seven explosions during the accident.
 Eyewitness testimony and a video, which was filmed by Dennis Todd and began after the first detonation, as well as other resources indicated there were five high-order detonations: one north of the batch dryer, one in the storage area south of the administration building, two on the loading dock and the final largest detonation in the eastern storage area, where the gas line burned after the detonations occurred.
 The two largest explosions produced seismic waves measuring 3.0 and 3.5 on the Richter scale.
 Much of the approximately 4,500 metric tons of AP either burned/decomposed in combination with a fuel or exploded, with the final detonation creating a crater 15 ft deep and 200 ft long in the eastern storage area.
 A large amount of AP remained on the ground after the incident and material was subsequently recovered and recycled within one year.
 The largest explosion had an estimated yield of 0.25 kiloton TNT equivalent (similar to a 1.0 kiloton nuclear explosion in free air).

 USDOL concluded that the initiation mode of the fire was undetermined.
 It stated that smoking, sparking of electrical equipment, or frictionally ignited gas are among the probable igniting sources.

-About 75 people escaped successfully, but two were killed in the last two larger explosions: Roy Westerfield, PEPCON's controller, who stayed behind to call the CCFD; and Bruce Halker, the plant manager, who stood near his car when the first major detonation occurred.
+About 75 people escaped successfully, but two were killed in the last two larger explosions: Roy Westerfield, PEPCON's controller, who stayed behind to call the CCFD; and Bruce Haulker, who was in a wheelchair and unable to escape in time.
 Employees at the nearby Kidd marshmallow factory heard the explosion and also evacuated.

+Following the first explosion, the fire and subsequent blasts were filmed by Dennis Todd, a subcontractor for KRLR who was working on the television station's Black Mountain transmission tower.
+After the explosions concluded, he was flown to NBC in Burbank, where the footage was then distributed to stations nationwide.